Gantt Chart View

 Let's explore how to enable a basic Gantt view for your task table.

-2. Basic Gantt Chart
+2. Creating Gantt Chart

 Click on Layout > Gantt.